Why is this medication prescribed?

 Before taking metaxalone,

-- tell your doctor and pharmacist if you are allergic to metaxalone or any other drugs.
+- tell your doctor and pharmacist if you are allergic to metaxalone, any other medications, or any of the ingredients in metaxalone tablets.
+Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you have or have ever had kidney disease, liver disease, seizures, or a blood disorder.